camtrees/camtrees.github.io/changelog/index.md

 - Added GitHub Action (Nightly-Maintenance.yml) to Import EpiCollect data, Update tree elevations, and export JSON files used by the website Database Tables

+### Google Map
+- Deleted *CAM Trees Locations* Google Map - same service now provided by the Database Tables in this website

 ### Python
 - Moved all code from 'codebase' repository to 'camtrees.github.io' repository